MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

    - Presence detection will be a green icon in the system tray.

-6. Verify projecting to this PC is enabled with the Connect App (the Connect application needs to have run at least once after configuring  **Project to this PC** settings, but otherwise does not need to be running in order to project to Surface Hub.
+6. Verify projecting to this PC is enabled with the Connect App.
+After configuring  **Project to this PC** settings, run the Connect App at least once.
+(Subsequently, the Connect App does not need to be running in order to project to Surface Hub.)

 7. Verify power and sleep settings.